 Why is a shareholders' agreement essential for my business?

 It protects the interests of all shareholders, clarifies roles and responsibilities, and provides conflict resolution mechanisms.
-This ensures smooth management and effective decision-making.
+This ensures harmonious management and effective decision-making.

 How can I ensure my shareholders' agreement is up to date?